gaetschwartz/swift_travel/README.md

 Here is a non-exhaustive list of things that could be improved with their respective subject.

+**Note: Before trying to contribute, I strongly recommend you try using the app for a few so you get a general understanding of its structure and general functionning.**

 ### 📱 UI
 * Improve widgets, opr application design.
 To navigate through the app files, the folder structure is similar to the app navigation structure.
   - Example: